KMC88/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+A list of some of my favourite things:
+1. Laptop
+2. Phone
+3. Books